tulerfeng/OneThinker/README.md

 ## 🔮 Inference & Evaluation
+Since OneThinker-8B shares the same architecture as Qwen3-VL-8B, it naturally supports easy and efficient inference.

 For the majority of tasks and benchmarks, we recommend using our provided json files and scripts for easier evaluation.